-• 2023: Prior to the 2023 sampling season, harvesting and sorting all old standing dead (OSD) material from the current-year herbaceous masses resulted in prolonged sample collection and processing events due to the high density of herbaceous material at a subset of sites.
-To reduce the time associated with sorting OSD from target material, a 25% subsample is sorted at D09: DCFS, NOGP, WOOD; D11: CLBJ, ONAQ; and D17: SJER.
-Mass ratios are then calculated to deliver data that reflect estimates of dried, current-year masses as if the entire clip strip was processed and weighed.
+- 2023: Prior to the 2023 sampling season, harvesting and sorting all old standing dead (OSD) material from the current-year herbaceous masses resulted in prolonged sample collection and processing events due to the high density of herbaceous material at a subset of sites.
+To reduce the time associated with sorting OSD from target material, a 25% subsample is sorted at D09: DCFS, NOGP, WOOD; D11: CLBJ, OAES; and D17: SJER.
+Mass ratios are then calculated to deliver data that reflect estimates of dried, current-year masses as if the entire clip strip was processed and weighed. - 2024:

--The field eventID was changed such that Tower or Distributed was appended to better enable correct handling of samples taken at different temporal frequencies.
+-The field eventID was changed such that "Tower" or "Distributed" was appended to better enable correct handling of samples taken at different temporal frequencies.

--The field eventID was added to the hbp_massdata table to enable description of the quality of the sample.
+-The field sampleCondition was added to the hbp_massdata table to enable a description sample condition relevant to the sample quality and data analysis.